formester/formester-site/content/blog/tips-for-hr-to-manage-employee-time-off-requests.md

 ## Defining Time-Off Request Rules

-It is imperative to maintain transparency and clarity in managing employee time-off requests.
+It is critical to maintain transparency and clarity in managing employee time-off requests.
 By establishing well-defined rules and policies, HR teams can easily manage employee time-off requests, even during peak vacation times.
 These rules create a structured framework for employees and employers, ensuring a fair and organised approach.

 **Importance of Transparency:**